wyne-ybanez/Fast-Travel/test/TESTING.md

 # Tests

+## Website Testing:

+### Navigation Menu

+- When hover the cursor changes to a pointer
+- When clicked the toggler changes from a humburger menu to an 'X'
+- After clicking the page moves left and displays the navigation menu
+- The navigation menu shows the list
+- Clicking on the list forwards the user to the appropriate pages

+### Landing Page

+- Clicking on "Book" brings to the user to the appropriate page
+- Clicking on "About" brings the user to the apprpriate 'How It Works' page
+- The background video plays automatically plays once the user enters the landing page

+### Booking Page

+- Text predictions are present in both 'origin' and 'destination' inputs
+- Time inputs display both the max number of hours and the number of minutes in multiples of 5
+- The date input can be accessed appropriately and pressing on "today" uses the current date
+- Page expands when the clicking submit
+- Page will not expand if the required input fields are not answered correctly
+- Booking summary displays the values provided in the input fields

+### Map

+- The map pans and zooms towards the specified locations once the values have been inputted
+- The map zooms to the user's current location when 'current location' is clicked - geolocating their device
+- A route in red is displayed between the origin location and the destination

+### Specifications Form

+- Specification form required inputs are working as intended and will not continue if certain inputs are missing
+- Clicking on 'Submit' will expand the page and display the order summary gathered from local storage
+- Clicking on 'Cancel' will bring the user back to the booking form
+- Clicking on 'Email Confirmation' will send an email to the designated email

+### About

+- About animation effects are working appropriately on the headings
+- Clicking on 'Book' brings the user to the booking form

+### Customer Service

+- Customer Service form required inputs are working as intended
+- Form will not send if one of the input fields has no value
+- Clicking on 'Submit' will issue a confirmation email to the user's desingated email address
+- Clicking on 'Cancel' will direct the user to index.html

 ## Bug encounters:

+### 1. Marker Pan and Zoom after route display

-(i) After following Google Docs for the pan and zoom effect on the markers.
-Clicking on the markers did not cause the event to happen
+ <strong>(i)</strong> After following Google Docs for the pan and zoom effect on the markers.
+Clicking on the markers did not cause the event to happen. ie. Pressing on 'A' or 'B' shows the address through an info window however, the map will not pan or zoom to the markers once the route has been established.
+It will only do so if the markers are out of sight

+ <strong>(ii)</strong> Attempted to solve this issue with the following code under numerous functions:

+  `marker.addListener('click', () => { `
+          `infowindow.open(map, marker)`
+          `map.setZoom(13)`
+          `map.setCenter(marker.getPosition())`
+      `})`

+ <strong>Conclusion:</strong> The issue is still present

+### 2. Marking the user's current location

-(ii) Trying to add a marker to user's current location.
-After panning to it, marker does not appear
+ <strong>(i)</strong> Trying to add a marker to user's current location.
+After panning to it, marker does not appear, just the infowindow.

-  Bug Fixed
+ <strong>(ii)</strong> Bug Fixed through the following solution:

-    - Solution:
-  - Describing the position of the user and containing it within a constant variable,
+  - Describing the position of the user and containing this data within a constant variable named 'pos':

       `  (position) => {`
         `  const pos = {`